nochso/fflag/README.md

 func Parse(fs *flag.FlagSet, o *Options) error
 ```

-Parse a config file into an existing FlagSet\.
+Parse a config file into an existing FlagSet before parsing the FlagSet itself\.

 Returns ErrWriteConfig if the configuration was written to stdout as requested\.